Skip to content

 pairs_onlyOnly pairs of tickets can be ordered (2-4-6-etc)

-no_max_minus_1To prevent a single ticket to be left over, the maximum - 1 quantity cannot be ordered
+no_max_minus_1To prevent a single ticket from being left over, the maximum - 1 quantity cannot be ordered

 Datetime formats